unsaved/eslint-plugin-sn/doc/README.md

 [^1]: no-sysid and validate-gliderecord-calls rules default to error level for server-side scriptlets and warn level for client-side scriptlets
 [^2]: The sn-workaround-iife rule is applied to some specific server tables'
 [^3]: Rule 'single-fn-obj-param' introduced with minor version 3.3.
+[^4]: Rules 'no-arrow-fn' and 'no-backticks' added with minor version 3.7.